A Lightweight Plug-in Module for Introducing Post-Quantum Cryptography in Higher Education: An Experience Report: Pilot Studies

-As shown in Figure~\ref{fig:lectures}, we develop two learning modules and integrate them into a graduate course (IS636, ``Structured Systems Analysis and Design'') and an undergraduate course (IS471, ``Data Analytics for Cybersecurity'') in the Department of Information Systems, respectively.
-The graduate lecture is 2.5 hours, and the undergraduate lecture is 1 hour.
+As shown in Tables~\ref{tab:course_comparison} and \ref{tab:structure}, we conduct two iterations of implementation comprising a total of four pilots: two in the undergraduate cybersecurity course (IS 471) and two in the graduate software engineering course (IS 636).
+The graduate lecture is two and a half hours, and the undergraduate lecture is one hour and fifteen minutes.
 In the graduate lecture, we have more introductory materials on quantum systems because of the length of the graduate lecture.
 In contrast, the undergraduate lecture mainly focuses on PQC.
+The two iterations employ slightly different active learning strategies.
+While both include hands-on coding activities and Kahoot quizzes, the second iteration adds a student-led seminar as a flipped-classroom implementation.

-We provide the PQC lectures in two iterations from the spring of 2023 to the spring of 2024 (see Table~\ref{tab:structure}).
+We conduct a comparative study focusing on two instructional formats, i.e., faculty-led lectures (FLL) and hybrid lectures (HL, a combination of student-led seminars and faculty-led lectures), respectively.
+We delivered PQC lectures over two iterations between Spring 2023 and Spring 2024 (see Table~\ref{tab:structure}).
+The first iteration used FLL, and the second iteration used HL.
 Both iterations contain multiple active learning approaches, such as hands-on coding exercises and Kahoot games.
 However, only the second iteration introduces student-led seminars prior to faculty-led lectures.
-We assess the impact of both methods on students’ learning and engagement through the results of Kahoot quizzes and anonymous surveys.
+We assess the impact of both formats on students’ learning and engagement through the results of Kahoot quizzes and students' subjective feedback via anonymous surveys.

-\textbf{Lecture Development and Design}.
-In the spring semester of 2023, we developed a PQC learning module based on active learning.
-This learning module includes faculty-led lectures with active learning activities, such as hands-on coding exercises and Kahoot quizzes (see Table~\ref{tab:structure}).
-An example of hands-on exercises is shown in Figure~\ref{fig:coding}.
-We tailor and incorporate the PQC learning modules into two courses in our department, as follows. \begin{itemize} \item The graduate course ``Structured Systems Analysis and Design'' with a 2.5-hour PQC learning module. \item The undergraduate course ``Data Analytics for Cybersecurity'' with a 1-hour PQC learning module. \end{itemize}
+\textbf{First Iteration:} In the spring semester of 2023, we developed our first PQC learning modules with active learning approaches, such as hands-on coding exercises and Kahoot quizzes, for IS 636 and IS 471 (see Table~\ref{tab:structure}).
+An example of hands-on exercises is shown in Figure~\ref{fig:coding}, and an example of Kahoot multiple-choice questions can be seen in Figure~\ref{fig:kahoot}.